ContractsCounsel Logo

 Opened-Ended Loan

-Open-ended loans are pre-approved, similar to credit cards, and allow the borrower to withdraw funds gradually at their discretion.
+Open-ended loans are like credit cards, and allow the borrower to withdraw funds gradually at their discretion.
 So, rather than be given a lump sum of cash at once, you are approved to borrow a certain amount.
 This flexible type of loan lets borrowers take out and repay their loans incrementally.

 Open-ended loans are also known as lines of credit because they give someone access to a set amount of money they can borrow as needed.
 The limits, terms of repayment, and interest rate will all vary by lender and borrower.